 The Student Councils Programme is following a model of management and leadership known as shared governance.
 The purpose of shared governance is to empower individuals at all levels in decision-making processes while assisting in the development of professional autonomy.
 At the FNF, we believe that shared professional decision-making can apply at system level and beyond – the Student Councils Programme is an example of this in action.

 The core principles of shared governance include:

-Come back soon to view case studies authored by our Student Council Members shining a light on positive educational experiences – both in practice and at university.
+Come back soon to view case studies authored by our ICS Student Council Members shining a light on positive educational experiences – both in practice and at university.